quarkusio/quarkus-web-lab/3-comments/README.md

 ```
 </details>

 Now we have the comments for a certain blog reference when the component is added to the DOM.
-Let's render it:
+Let's render it.
+We will loop through all comments and render them.
+Each time the `comments` state property change, this will re-render.

 <details>
 <summary>See solution</summary>